panCtrlV/bigDataStat-book/chapter4.md

-# Chapter 4 R for Statistical Analysis
+# Chapter 4 Statistical Analysis with R